smart-data-models/dataModel.UrbanMobility/TransitManagement/doc/spec_ZH.md

       x-ngsi:
         type: Property
     last_tracked_time:
-      description: Gives the time at which the vehicle was last tracked.
+      description: Gives the time at which the vehicle was last tracked
       format: date-time
       type: string
       x-ngsi: